Jagruth2/UserRegistration/README.md

 I have created the Docker container of this springboot Java application and uploaded it to ECS of AWS.
 This created a public ip 3.92.51.165
-Instead of using local host in POST and GET of postman Use http://3.92.51.165:8081/customer for POST and
+Instead of using local host in POST and GET of PostMan Use http://3.92.51.165:8081/customer for POST and
 USE http://3.92.51.165:8081/customers/{customerId}